dapplets/dapplet-docs/docs/publishing.md

 ![Image to point 1](/img/pub_01.png)

 2. A window will open in the browser.
-If an error occurs, you must agree to use the certificate

 ![Image to point 2](/img/pub_02.png)